 2. Import your plan into a new layer.

-To import, drag+drop it onto the canvas from another app, or double-tap the Import button to open the Imports tab.
+To import, drag+drop it onto the canvas from another app, or tap the Import button to locate your file.

 If your layers are in Automatic mode, the image will import by default into the bottom-most layer.
 If they are in Manual mode, it will import into your active layer.
 You can select and drag the image into a new layer and drag layers up or down as necessary.
 Set it as the bottom layer so you can see anything you draw over the top.